icdevs/ICEventsWG/draft_proposals_current/icrc72draft.md

 2. Event identifiers MUST be unique for a specific event namespace.

-2. Events MAY specify a `prev_id` to indicate the immediately preceding message identifier known by the broadcasting system.
+2. Events MAY specify a `prevId` to indicate the immediately preceding message identifier known by the broadcasting system.
 Event systems SHOULD provide `null` in scenarios where event ordering is not critical or where ordering depends on details internal to the identifier.
-Event systems MAY interpret the `prev_id` based on implementation specifics, such that:
+Event systems MAY interpret the `prevId` based on implementation specifics, such that:

    - In Single Publisher, Single Broadcaster systems, a consistent chain of messages SHOULD be maintained with no messages being dropped.